nimisha-yadav/Slackmarks/README.md

  - Clone this Repo.
  - __Change the Token and channel name__ in `config.js` accordingly.
- - Visit chrome settings & ensure that the Developer mode is turned on in extensions.
+ - Visit Chrome Settings & ensure that the Developer Mode is turned on in Extensions.
  - Click Load unpacked extension.
  - Select the directory.
  - :tada: It's done!